Manta-Network/docs/docs/Introduction.md

 ### About Calamari

-Calamari, Manta Network’s canary-net (the canary-net is an early, highly experimental version of Manta Network, where all new features will be released and tested first), is the plug-and-play privacy-preservation parachain built to service the Kusama DeFi world.
+Calamari, Manta Network's canary-net (the canary-net is an early, highly experimental version of Manta Network, where all new features will be released and tested first), is the plug-and-play privacy-preservation parachain built to service the Kusama DeFi world.
 It combines Kusama and zkSNARKs to bring on-chain privacy to transactions and swaps.
-As part of its own suite of products, Calamari Network offers:
+As part of its suite of products, Calamari Network offers:

 ### MariPay

 Its token-agnostic private payment service.
 MariPay supports the private transfer of Kusama and its Parachain assets, including major crypto assets supported on Kusama.
-Users can transact popular assets like stablecoins and wrapped BTC while simultaneously reaping the benefits of on-chain privacy through ZKP.
+Users can transact popular purchases like stablecoins and wrapped BTC while simultaneously reaping the benefits of on-chain privacy through ZKP.

 ### MariSwap

-Its private **AMM-based** based DEX.
+It's private **AMM-based** based DEX.
 MariSwap offers users the capability of swaps between parachain assets while preserving the privacy of the user addresses.
-It also provides never-before-seen features in the industry such as private liquidity pools.
+It also provides never-before-seen features in the industry, such as private liquidity pools.

-Calamari will be the only platform on Kusama that can meet user on-chain privacy needs, boost anti-surveillance, and ensure private tokens’ decentralization and interoperability.
+Calamari will be the only platform on Kusama that can meet user on-chain privacy needs, boost anti-surveillance, and ensure private tokens' decentralization and interoperability.

 If you want to learn more, read our article: [Calamari Introduction](/docs/calamari/introduction)